FredHutch/HDC-DataEngineering-SQLSync/docs/getting-started.md

 # Getting Started

-#### Table Requirements for a Sync

-* The target table must have a primary key defined
+This page will guide you through the process of getting started with the SQL Sync utility.

+First, you need to decide if you want to do a *sync* or a *diff*.
+A sync is a way to maintain a [Type-1 table](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_1:_overwrite), which shows *what is currently in the source*, plus *what has been deleted*.
+A diff is a way to maintain a [Type-2 table](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row), which shows *what is currently in the source, and everything that has been there before*.

+If you're not sure about what you want, please read about [Slowly Changing Dimensions](https://en.wikipedia.org/wiki/Slowly_changing_dimension).

+In addition, the SQL Sync utility requires a few things to be true about your source data before you can start:

+1. Your source data should have a primary key of some kind.
+If you have duplicate rows you can't tell apart *with no key*, then you need to fix that problem first.
-* The source table must have a datetime column that identifies when new rows are added to it.
+2. The source table must have a datetime column that identifies when new rows are added to it.

-* A surrogate key must be defined
-* The target table, surrogate key table, source table, and (optional) reconcile table must be created manually.
+...Ready to continue?
+Great!

 ## Setting Up Your First Sync

 There are 6 steps to set up your first sync.

-1. Fix custom code
+1. Implement custom code
 2. Pick names for things.
 3. Create the source and target tables
 4. Create a sync configuration